tidymodels/broom/cran-comments.md

 # release summary

-broom 0.5.3 is a minor release for compatibility with the new classing for matrix objects in R 4.0.0
+broom 0.5.4 is a minor release that removes support for the joineRML, which is no longer on CRAN

-this is a resubmission that fixes a URL from the previous attempt

 ## Test environments